Thio Su Mien: Takeover of AWARE

 On 8 March 2009, a group of women attending the right-wing Church of Our Saviour took over the executive council of the Association of Women for Action and Research (AWARE), a non-governmental organization in Singapore promoting gender equality.
 Led by Josie Lau and Thio, they alleged that AWARE was harbouring and pushing a "pro-gay agenda".
 Six of the 11 newly elected councillors were church members who had only joined the group three months prior to the election.
 120 members of AWARE attended, while usual attendance was around 30; of the 120 attendees, 80 were new members who had also joined via the church.
 In defending the new council, Thio called herself its "feminist mentor".
 The old guard initiated a motion of no confidence and the new council was voted out of office on 2 May 2009.
 Of the 2,175 people who voted on the motion, 1,414 voted for it.

 When queried by the media, Deputy Prime Minister Wong Kan Seng commented, "A group of conservative Christians, all attending the same church, which held strong views on homosexuality, had moved in and taken over AWARE because they disapproved of what AWARE had been doing."
 He called for tolerance and the separation of religion and politics.
+It has been said that the incident "showed the best and worst of fledging civil society" and underscores "the challenge to properly situate the role of religion and secular reason in public life in Singapore."